 Since then, Shekar has worked with some of the world’s leading broadcasters of wildlife programmes, including the Discovery Channel, National Geographic, and the BBC Natural History Unit.
 Some of his films as a producer/cameraman include, ‘The Good Snake’, ‘Nagarahole – Tales from An Indian Jungle’, ‘Monsoon – India’s God of Life’, and ‘The Ridley’s Last Stand’.
 In 1998, the UK trade magazine, Television Business International, rated him as one of the top ten rising stars of wildlife filmmaking in the world.
 He has also served on the final juries of several prestigious wildlife and environmental film festivals, including Wildscreen, UK, the Sondrio film festival on Parks and Protected Areas, Italy, the Japan Wildlife Film Festival, and the international section of the Vatavaran Wildlife and Environment Film Festival, India.

 Moving away from television documentaries in 2000, and working closely with conservation NGOs in India, Shekar has been using his skills as a filmmaker to make hard-hitting advocacy films on conservation issues.
-One of these films, ‘Mindless Mining – The Tragedy of Kudremukh’, helped bring to an end extremely damaging iron ore mining within a rainforest National Park in south India.
+One of these films, ‘Mindless Mining – The Tragedy of Kudremukh’, helped bring an end to extremely damaging iron ore mining within a rainforest National Park in south India.

 Besides filmmaking, Shekar also writes popular articles on wildlife, conservation and filmmaking.
-He is the author of three children’s books, ‘The Riddle of the Ridley’, ‘Lai Lai the Baby Elephant’ and ‘Ira the Little Dolphin’, all published by Tulika Books.
+He is the author of three children’s books, ‘The Riddle of the Ridley’, ‘Lai Lai the Baby Elephant’ and ‘Ira the Little Dolphin’.
 He lives in Chennai, south India, and can be contacted via email.